Faizila/Password-Generator/README.md

 # Description

 * On Password Generator webpage, when user clicks "generate password" button, then the user is prompted to enter numbers between 8 and 128 characters in length.
-It then prompts the user to enter their preferences.
-For instance, whether a user want to include or don't want to include upper and lower case letters, numbers and special characters to generate their random password.
-When the questionaire is complete, the application generates a random password for the user.
+If the user enters a number outside the specified range, then user gets an alert window to enter a number between 8-128.
+Once user enters a number within the range, then the user gets prompted to answer few preference questions regarding random password selection.
+For instance, whether a user want to include or don't want to include upper and lower case letters, numbers and special characters in their random password.
+When the questionaire is completed, the application will generate a random password for the user.

 ## Technologies Used